thewaiter/bcm/README.md

 # bcm

-A simple script for detecting Boradcom wifi card and installing a suitable driver for it.
+A simple script for detecting Broadcom wifi card and installing a suitable driver for it.

 Script for Bodhi linux community